codeOT/Finance-Tracker/README.md

 Amazing Finance tracker to track users expenses.
-Firebase auth to sign in and log in users.
+Firebase auth used to sign in and log in users.